Code-Institute-Submissions/milestone-one-5/README.md

 * Regarding structure of the site, I decided to have the site flow as one continuous page instead of using multiple pages.
 * <a href="https://github.com/Jays-T/milestone-one/tree/master/wireframes/ms1SiteMap.pdf">Site Map mockup</a>
+* If you looked at the above linked Site Map mockup you'll notice that I originally planned to have the 'Call to Action' offering a free download
+   at the bottom of the site.
+In the end I decided instead to have this at the top of the site just underneath the NavBar as I wanted to give users
+   who might not scroll or navigate all the way to the footer of the site the option to sign up.

 * I chose to present the content and various features within enclosed areas that would be separated by fixed 'Parallax' background images
 * Users would be able to navigate to the various features using either the NavBar located at the top of the page or by clicking on the down facing chevrons